-In all the varieties in which there are specialized forms for the aspectual auxiliary, we do not find any restriction on the inflection of the embedded verb.
+Apparently, in all the varieties in which there are specialized forms for the aspectual auxiliary, we do not find any restriction on the inflection of the embedded verb.
 So while in Conversanese (Table 1) there are no specialized forms for the auxiliary, and with 1st pl and 2nd pl we do not find the full inflected embedded verb, in the other varieties, when the aspectual auxiliary has specialized forms, the embedded verb is always inflected.
+While this generalization seems to hold for the Apulian varieties under analysis (Tables 1–3), it is not attested in all varieties (including those from Sicily, Calabria and Salento) described by Manzini et al. (2017).
+Following these authors, we assume that different micro-parameters cluster together across varieties, such as the presence/absence of the preposition a and the inflectional morphology on the specialized forms of the auxiliary.
+In the majority of varieties, Manzini et al. found that only one verb shows the complete inflectional paradigm, either the auxiliary or the embedded verb; a huge number of dialects have inflections on the embedded verb – with the possibility of partial phi-feature inflection on the matrix verb (as in the reduced forms of the specialized auxiliary in the cases of Putignano in Table 2 and Martina Franca in Table 3).
+Thus, the parametric variation seems to be linked mainly to where the inflection appears: on the auxiliary, on the embedded verb or on both.

+In many varieties, Manzini et al. (2017) do not find a 1st and 2nd person plural split for finite/non-finite embedding; rather, the splits involve different persons or the number feature alone (singular vs. plural).
+With regard to our data, the 1st and 2nd person plural split found in the distribution of the progressive aspectual inflected construction in Conversanese is linked to a general pattern found across Romance varieties, according to which 1st and 2nd persons plural show different inflectional patterns (Manzini & Savoia 2005, 2007, 2011) because they are more referentially complex; we will return to this topic in §6.

-This pattern of inflection is quite widespread in the Southern varieties.
+In sum, this general pattern of aspectual inflection is quite widespread in the Southern varieties.
 These constructions may vary in the aspectual auxiliary that participates in these derivations (progressive, modal, motion verb) and in the tense (present, past) and mood (imperative, indicative) in which they are found.
-All these progressive aspectual inflected constructions share locative properties (for example, the second verb introduced by the preposition a).
+Furthermore, the appearance of agreement morphology on V1 and V2 is subject to microparametric variation.
+Within the spectrum of variation, some varieties, such as that of Conversano, show a person split for 1st and 2nd persons plural, for which the inflected construction is not available.
+However, all these progressive aspectual inflected constructions share locative properties (for example, the second verb introduced by the preposition a).
 In the next section, a crosslinguistic analysis of the locative-like system of the progressive will be presented in order to provide a background for the syntactic proposal in §4.

 3. The progressives as locative unaccusative constructions